When is the best time to control weeds in your lawn?

-One catch – they won’t die-off overnight.
+One catch - they won’t die off overnight.
 Unlike spring applications, when you sometimes see curling of leaves within hours, the process happens more gradually in the fall.
-Depending on the type of weed and the soil conditions, you may not see any visible signs of death until much later on, or even prior to winter.
+Depending on the type of weed and the soil conditions, you may not see any visible signs of death until much later on.
 Rest assured.
 These weeds are dying from the inside out and they will not survive the winter.

-Some very hard to kill weeds like ground ivy (Creeping Charlie) for example, are much easier to control in the fall.
+Some very hard to kill weeds like ground ivy, or Creeping Charlie, for example, are much easier to control in the fall.
 After spraying you won’t see much change in the leaves other than some discoloration, but by the time the snow melts in the spring the weeds will be gone, or at least a big percentage of them.

-Here are some pointers for tackling your fall weed control project this year:
+Here are some pointers for tackling your weed control project this year:

 October is the Month